irdetobroadband/SharpZipLib/README.md

 # License #

-This fork of the library is relesed under the same terms as original as set out below:
+This fork of the library is released under the same terms as original as set out below:

 > The library is released under the GPL with the following exception:
 >